Roseville, California

 Roseville is the most populous city in Placer County, California, located within the Sacramento metropolitan area.
-As of 2019, the US Census Bureau estimated the city's population to be 141,500.
+At the 2020 census, the city's population was 147,773, making it the third-largest city in the Sacramento area.
 Interstate 80 runs through Roseville and State Route 65 runs through part of the northern edge of the city.

+Historically associated with the railroad, the city underwent significant urban renewal in the 1980s and 1990s.
+Today it has become a major commercial hub, attracting regular shoppers and visitors from a large swath of rural southeastern Sacramento Valley and the Sierra Nevada foothills.
+In recent years, it has seen significant population growth and new single-family home developments, becoming a "boomburb" or edge city of Sacramento.

 History

-The settlement was originally a stage coach station called Griders.
-According to the Roseville Historical Society, in 1864 the Central Pacific Railroad tracks were constructed northeastward from Sacramento.
+The Nisenan lived in the land that became Roseville for over 2000 years before being forcibly removed by disease, miners and settlers.
+The settlement developed around a stage coach station called Griders.
+According to the Roseville Historical Society, in 1864 the Central Pacific Railroad tracks were constructed northeastward from Sacramento as part of the transcontinental railroad.
 The point where the tracks met the California Central Railroad line was named "Junction".
 Junction eventually became known as Roseville.

 In 1909, three years after the Southern Pacific Railroad moved its facilities from Rocklin to Roseville, the town became an incorporated city.
-What followed was a period of expansion, with the community building more than 100 structures, including what was the largest ice manufacturing plant in the world (Pacific Fruit Express building, in 1913).
+What followed was a period of expansion, with businesses building more than 100 structures, including what was the largest ice manufacturing plant in the world (the Pacific Fruit Express building) in 1913.

-The city was a railroad town for decades, with the railroad employing up to 1,225 people by 1929, out of a population of only 6,425 people.
-With the onset of World War II, the rail yards became busier than ever and the post-war building boom brought continued prosperity.
-However, the nature of the city changed dramatically in the 1950s.
+The city was a railroad town for decades.
+By 1929, the railroad employed up to 1,225 people out of a total population of 6,425.
+With the onset of World War II, the rail yards became busier than ever.

+The post-war building boom brought continued prosperity.
+But the nature of the city changed dramatically in the 1950s.